How To Check For Concussion Eyes

 Nystagmus is a condition characterized by involuntary, repetitive eye movements.
 These movements can be horizontal, vertical, or rotary.
 Nystagmus can occur as a result of damage to the brain areas that control eye movements.

 To check for nystagmus, observe the person's eyes while they are looking straight ahead.
-You can also ask them to look to the left, right, up, and down.
-Look for any involuntary movements of the eyes.
+Worth adding: look for any involuntary movements of the eyes.
+In practice, you can also ask them to look to the left, right, up, and down.
 Nystagmus may be more noticeable when the person is looking in a particular direction.

 Sensitivity to Light (Photophobia)